 - Confusing softness with good support.

-- Neglecting your dominant sleep position.
+- Neglecting your dominant sleeping position.

 Questions to Ask Yourself

-- Do I have morning pain?
+- Do I have morning aches?

-- What is my sleep position?
+- What is my sleeping position?

 - What density is suitable for my build?